Everyone should be able to say whatever they want to say, but it's more profound than that.

 • It means being able to build relationships where your voice is equally valued.

-The decisions we make can impact the probability that our learners will experience autonomous communication.
-The goal of communication autonomy should be our guide.
+Our decisions can impact the probability that our learners will experience autonomous communication.
+Therefore, the goal of communication autonomy should be our guide.
 As you balance options along your AAC journey, consider how choices and decisions will impact communication autonomy in the long term.

 What is meant by autonomous communication?